Embodied Lifelong Learning for Task and Motion Planning: Experimental Details

 \subsubsection{Evaluation Protocols}

-In the offline setting, we generated $50$ test tasks for each of $10$ trials, with varying random seeds controlling the sizes of objects and their placements.
+In the offline setting, we generated $50$ test problems for each of $10$ trials, with varying random seeds controlling the sizes of objects and their placements.

-In the lifelong setting, each trial shuffled the order of the domains using the random seed, and presented the agent with a sequence of $500$ tasks from each domain.
-Instead of updating the models after each task, which would render most updates very minor, we updated the models at intervals of $50$ tasks, resulting in a total of $10$ model updates per domain.
+In the lifelong setting, each trial shuffled the order of the domains using the random seed, and presented the agent with a sequence of $500$ problems from each domain.
+Instead of updating the models after each problem, which would render most updates very minor, we updated the models at intervals of $50$ problems, resulting in a total of $10$ model updates per domain.

-In both settings, we used Fast-Downward as the skeleton generator, getting a single skeleton for each task (i.e., $\maxSkeletons=1$) and setting the maximum total number of samples to $B=10,\!000$.
+In both settings, we used Fast-Downward as the skeleton generator, getting a single skeleton for each problem (i.e., $\maxSkeletons=1$) and setting the maximum total number of samples to $B=10,\!000$.
 During search, a maximum of $\maxSamples=100$ samples were attempted at any given state before backtracking.
 We did not impose a timeout for these experiments.